octivi/php-cephclient/README.md

 * [Rafał Lorenz](https://github.com/vardius)
 * [Antoni Orfin](https://github.com/orfin)

+Thanks to [David Moreau Simard](mailto:moi@dmsimard.com), who is an author of [python-cephclient](https://github.com/dmsimard/python-cephclient), which was our inspiration on creating php-cephclient library.

 Want to contribute ?
 Feel free to send pull requests!

 Have problems, bugs, feature ideas?